 - All sharp board edges and sill edges should be removed.

 - The timber should be kiln dried to a preferable 16% moisture content.

 - The SiOO:X treatment should be factory applied by a Sioo approved distributor/coater in factory controlled conditions.

 - The treatment should be applied to all timber surfaces, the back and front, and all timber edges.

 When delivery is made to site the treated timber should be stored ready for use in a dry storage area with all packing material removed.

 All cut and exposed board edges must be treated with an end-grain sealer, either the SiOO:X End Grain Sealer or a quality proprietary product.
 Exposed end grains are a common source of moisture ingress.

 Our main distributor Russwood have extensive experience in advising clients on material selection and careful detailing, which are key to ensuring that every project looks fantastic, and meets its performance objectives.

 Timber is a biogenic material - it is produced by living organisms and it has an intimate relationship with moisture.
-The engineering of timber cladding facades needs to encompass a number of performance issues and if in doubt professional advice should be sought.
+The engineering of timber cladding facades needs to encompass a number of performance issues and in particular attention needs to be given to moisture movement and weathering.
+If in doubt professional advice should be sought.